DonaldMurillo/nextjs-beta-boilerplate/README.md

 # Design rules and CSS (SCSS)
 ## Componets and stylesheets
-Keep compoenents and style sheets together
+Keep components and style sheets together

 # General Information:
 ## Importing files:
-- Next will recognice component's folders and no need to "nest " the import so components/Layout/layout woule be components/layout.
+- Next will recognice component's folders and no need to "nest " the import so components/Layout/layout would be components/layout.